 It oversees the procedures for exchanges between those involved in project management.
 Also, it aims to clarify their respective missions and scope of intervention.
 So, although not mandatory, the BEP seems essential to the smooth running of the project.

 How to create a BIM Execution Plan template?
-Catenda has designed a BIM Execution Plan template to save you some time, you can download it for free here.
+Catenda has designed a BIM Execution Plan (BEP) template to save you some time, you can download it for free here.
 The template includes some example to help you to write your BIM Execution Plan.